-Shunichi Ozawa, Representative Director of Schrödinger K.K., joined Schrödinger in 2011, and is responsible for Sales of products and services in Japan.
-Prior to that, Mr. Ozawa was the lead salesperson of Schrödinger products for Infocom Corporation, Schrödinger's former distributor in Japan.
+Shunichi Ozawa, Vice President of Japan Operations, joined Schrödinger in 2011, and is Schrödinger KK's 代表取締役社長.
+Mr. Ozawais responsible for managing all of Schrödinger's operations in Japan.
+Prior to that, he was the lead salesperson of Schrödinger products for Infocom Corporation, Schrödinger's former exclusive distributor in Japan since 1997.
 Mr. Ozawa received a Bachelor of Science degree in Industrial Chemistry from Meiji University in 1996.

 Leah Frye, Ph.D.

 Leah Frye, Vice President of the Drug Discovery Applications Group, joined Schrödinger in 2001.
 She received her Ph.D. in Synthetic Organic Chemistry from The Johns Hopkins University in 1984, and was an NIH NRSA Postdoctoral Fellow in the Department of Pharmacology and Experimental Therapeutics at The Johns Hopkins School of Medicine.
 Before joining Schrödinger, Leah was a Principal Scientist at Boehringer Ingelheim Pharmaceuticals and prior to that she was an Associate Professor of Chemistry at Rensselaer Polytechnic Institute.